Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

-Let us first deal with the pairs $(V_j,D_i)$ corresponding to the lattice points in the interior of either hemisphere.
-They fall into pairs $V_j$, $V_j\uopp$ exchanged by $\iota$.
+Let us first deal with the pairs $(V_j,D_j)$ corresponding to the lattice points in the interior of either hemisphere.
+They fall into disjoint pairs $V_j$, $V_j\uopp$ exchanged by $\iota_0$.
 Most of the pairs are toric, entirely determined by the triangulation $\cT$.
 There are also $12-\mk$ pairs of $I_1$ singularities of charge $Q=1$.
 These are almost toric pairs, with a single internal blowup at the side determined by the monodromy ray.
+The divisor $R_0$ is empty on these components.

 Next are the pairs corresponding to the nonsingular lattice points on the equator.
 These are of types E1 or E2 of Lemma~\ref{lem:equatorial-toric} respectively for the sides of $\hY$ with $E_i^2=-1$ and $E_i^2=-4$.